First-order formalism for Alice string: First-order Formalism for Non-Abelian Multi-field Strings

-Consider the most general Lagrangian containing multi Higgs and gauge fields of co-dimension-2.
+Consider the most general Lagrangian containing multi Higgs and gauge fields\footnote{There can be more than one types of Higgs or gauge fields.} of co-dimension-2.
 The gauge fields can either be: Maxwell and $(m-1)$ Yang-Mills, or pure $m$-Yang-Mills.
 The Lagrangian is as follows:

 Some explanations are in order.
 Here,

 with $\phi_i$ complex scalar fields, $i=1,2,..., n$, $j=1,2,..., m$, and where $a^{\mu}$, $A^{a\mu},...$ denote the Maxwell and Yang-Mills fields, respectively.
 We also define